Jira tracker · Side-by-side review

 Compliance posture

-Planim Local SQLite, OS-keychain token; no SOC-2 listing yet
+Planim Local SQLite, long-lived credentials in the OS keychain; no SOC-2 listing yet

 Hubstaff SOC-2 Type II, HIPAA, GDPR; SSO and SCIM on Enterprise